ice-nine-as/hellox-client/README.md

 ## Google Drive integration

 As designed by the client, a Google Sheet is used to contain all the submitted user-generated stories.
-The `googleapis` package is used to automate this process, and the necessary credentials are stored in `server/credentials/google-sheets-credentials.json`.
+The `googleapis` package is used to automate this process, and the necessary credentials are stored within the running container in the `server/credentials/google-sheets-credentials.json` directory.
 Like the e-mail credentials, these are volumed into the Docker container at runtime from `/etc/hellox-credentials/`.

 ## Updating the server

-Using the helloX key (issued by AWS), `ssh` into the web server.
+Using the helloX key (issued by AWS, named `helloX.pem`), `ssh` into the webpage server. `cd` to the project directory (`/etc/hellox-client/` at present).
 Pull any changes with `git pull`.

 If the Docker container is already running (you can check this with `docker ps`), use `gulp dockerRebuild`.
-If it is not running, use `gulp dockerClean && gulp dockerStart && gulp dockerRun`.
+If it is not running, use `gulp dockerUp`.

 It will take several minutes for the container to spin up again, and for the build infrastructure to complete AOT compilation.